Dental Receptionist Course FAQ

 – an ability to work in a team.

 – comfortable with computer skills with knowledge of Microsoft office;

 this course is perfect match with you.

-The course is not eligible for any other B.C. or Canada Student Loans, but you are welcome to obtain monthly payment plan with us.
+The course is not eligible for any other B.C. or Canada Student Loans.

 Class attendance is essential elements in the learning process.
 We understand that it may sometimes be impossible to attend classes for medical reasons.
 In such cases, please notify the instructor and be prepared to submit a physician’s note regarding your absence.
 If possible, the instructor will provide opportunities for catching up on missed work or exam/quizzes, but this is only available during class time.